-Emiliano is Professor in Experimental Physics and Energy Conversion at the Faculty of Physics, University of Munich (LMU), Germany and he is the academic lead of the Nanomaterials for Energy group.
-He is also a visiting researcher at the Materials Departments of both Tianjin University, China and Imperial College London, UK.
+Emiliano is Professor of Experimental Physics and Energy Conversion at the Faculty of Physics, LMU Munich, where he leads the Nanomaterials for Energy group.
+He is also a visiting researcher at the Materials Departments of Tianjin University (China) and Imperial College London (UK).

-He is currently a PI of the German excellence research cluster e-conversion and co-coordinator of its graduate program, scientific board member in the Center for NanoScience (CeNS) in Munich, member of the Bavarian program Solar Technologies go Hybrid (SolTech), and fellow of the Young Academy of Europe (YAE).
-He is also a member of the American Chemical Society (ACS).
-Since 2024, Emiliano has been elected as the first-ever external Associate Researcher at the TUM Catalysis Research Center (CRC) in Munich.
+Emiliano is Principal Investigator in the German excellence cluster e-conversion and co-coordinator of its graduate program.
+He serves on the scientific board of the Center for NanoScience (CeNS) since 2020, is a member of the Bavarian initiative for Solar Technologies (SolTech), the Young Academy of Europe (YAE) and the American Chemical Society (ACS).
+In 2024, he was elected the first external Associate Researcher at TUM’s Catalysis Research Center (CRC-TUM), and in 2025, he joined the Solar Batteries Center (TUM-MPI).
+Emiliano currently serves as CSO of INSyT Tech., a spin-off from his group specializing in advanced microscopy for energy research.

-Emiliano is also co-editor of the first book in Plasmonic Catalysis (Wiley, June 2021).
-He is also a member of the Editorial Board in several journals, including ACS Nano, ACS Energy Letters, Advanced Photonics Nexus and eScience.
-Emiliano has edited special issues in plasmonic and photonic chemistry for ACS Photonics and Communications Chemistry.
+He co-edited the first book on Plasmonic Catalysis (Wiley, 2021) and serves on the editorial boards of ACS Nano, ACS Energy Letters, Advanced Photonics Nexus, and eScience.
+He has also guest-edited special issues in ACS Photonics and Communications Chemistry.

 contact: Emiliano.Cortes@lmu.de, +49 89 2180 83902, D03.009